afishhh/http-hammer/README.md

 If the `-t` flag is omitted a default value of `1` will be used.

 ### Configuration
-`http-hammer` expects the [TOML](https://toml.io) configuration file to contain a list of tables called `hammer` and two optional tables `cookies` and `headers`.
+`http-hammer` expects the [TOML](https://toml.io) configuration file to contain a list of tables called `hammer` and three optional tables `cookies`,`headers` and `resources`.

-The `hammer` tables specify the different API endpoints to test and can have the following properties:
+First let's define some common properties used when describing a single HTTP request:
 - `uri` the URI of the http endpoint.
 - `count` how many requests to send.
 - (optional) `method` a HTTP method for the hammer requests, default: `GET`.
 - (optional) `cookies` a table of cookie name and value pairs, cookies names and values will both be URL encoded, a cookie can be set to an empty table (`{}`) to remove it (if it was set by the global `cookies` table then it will be overridden).
 - (optional) `headers` a table of header name and value pairs, headers names and values will NOT be URL encoded and thus must be valid HTTP header names and values.
 - (optional) `body` an HTTP body of for the hammer requests, default: empty.

+The `hammer` tables specify the different API endpoints to test and can have the following properties:
+- all of the properties of a request
 - (optional) `name` a human readable name that will be displayed while testing, default: `$method $uri`.
 - (optional) `max_concurrency` a limit for the amount of tasks to use for hammering. `http-hammer` will use `min($max_concurrency, $cli_concurrency)` where `cli_concurrency` is the number passed to the binary via the `-t` flag.

 The `cookie` table specifies global cookies that will be inherited by all hammer entries in the file, behaves similarly to the `cookies` property on `hammer` except that setting a cookie to `{}` here is disallowed.

 The `headers` table specifies global headers, similar to the `cookies` table.

+#### Resource Interpolation

+Resources - values that may be evaluated dynamically - are defined in a global `resources` table.
+A resource may either be a string or a table.
+Resources may be interpolated into other strings in the `resource` table or `body`, `cookies` and `headers` properties of other resource or `hammer` tables.
+Interpolation is done by inserting `${resources.<resource name>}` into a string which will then be replaced by the evaluated resource.

+A resource may either be a table or a string, if it's a table then it may have the following properties:
+- all of the properties of a request
+- (optional) `extract` a table which describes what to do with the response (see below)
+- (optional) `format` a format string which may contain a single `{}` that will be replaced by the extracted string (`{` and `}` can be escaped by duplicating them, ex. `{` -> `{{`) .

+When the resource is evaluated the request will be executed and the resulting response will be fed into the extractor specified in `extract`.

+`extract` has one universal required field `format` that specifies which extractor should be used, the currently supported formats are:
+- `json`
+	The json extractor requires one other property to be preset: `pointer`.
+	`pointer` should be an [RFC6901](https://tools.ietf.org/html/rfc6901) JSON Pointer, which will be used on the response body to extract the final value, if the final value is not a string then it will be serialized as json.

+If `extract` is not specified then the resulting value will be the whole response body.

+Cyclic references in resources will result in an error.

+An example configuration making use of resources can be found [here](#resource-example)

 ##### Examples
 - Send 1000 GET requests to `http://127.0.0.1:8000`: